LOADING ...

 he came and nearer! her face was like a light!

-her finger moved in the moonlight,
+Then her moved in the moonlight,

 Her musket the moonlight,